NateMateS/awesome-gadgets/README.md

 ---

 > This repository collects concise entries for interesting developer tools, AI assistants, CLIs, editors, and other useful gadgets.
-If you have a link, short description (1–2 lines), and a license/author, please open a PR.
+If you think something needs to be added or modified, please open a PR.

 ---